MrLiZ/barcodeScanner/README.md

 # barcodeScanner

-a cordova plugin of scan qrcode, and reset capture UI
+a cordova plugin of scan and decode qrcode content, and reset capture UI